Baby Jogger City GO Review

 Ease of Install - LATCH

+The City Go is average for LATCH installation.
 Because studies indicate that injuries in a car crash are often related to car seats that are not installed properly, we think ease of installation is important.
 Choosing a seat that is easier to install could potentially increase the chances of correct installation.
-The Chicco Fit 2 is the easiest option in our tests to install using the LATCH.

 The City Go has push-button LATCH anchors that are easy to install.
 The seat base has six adjustable positions and two bubble level indicators to help parents achieve a level installation.
 Ease of tightening and loosening the straps hurt the Go's installation score.